 - Snacks for employees.

 - Coffee service, machines or supplies for personal use.
 Coffee machines only may be purchased using State funds provided the machine services community use.
-The coffee machine becomes and remains property of the university.
+The coffee machine becomes and remains the property of the university.

 - Retirement parties, employee going-away parties.